Lercher/CocoR/Readme.md

 the token that declares the currently parsed symbol.

 ### Sample Winforms Editor
-Proof of concept to show autocomplete information interactively.
-Supports "Goto declaration" and "Find all references" as well as alternatives for keywords and symbols.
+Proof of concept, to show autocomplete information interactively.
+Supports error location, "Goto declaration", instant "Find all references" as well as alternatives for keywords and declared symbols.

 ## BOM Free UTF-8 Scanner